 - Everyone work to earn a living.

-3. Infinitives as subject of a sentence — This usually occur in the beginning of a sentence.
+This usually occur in the beginning of a sentence, as:

 - To succeed requires discipline, dedication, and hard work.